Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Experiments and Results

 \subsection{Results under Line-of-Sight Communication Constraint}

 We test the performance of our \planner{} planner under \gls{LOS} constraint, which poses significant challenges due to the reason: maintaining the \gls{LOS} constraint is difficult in obstacles-rich environments.
-In experiments using the same environments and instances as those with \gls{LCR} constraint, we replace \gls{LCR} with \gls{LOS} constraint, with results presented in Fig.~\ref{fig:result-LOS}.
+In experiments using the same environments and instances as those with \gls{LCR} constraint, we replace \gls{LCR} with \gls{LOS} constraint, with results presented in Figure~\ref{fig:result-LOS}.

 Under the \gls{LOS} constraint, the \planner{} planner still outperform baseline methods, demonstrating the robustness of our proposed techniques: \textit{adaptive path expansion} and \textit{dynamic leading}.
 The \planner{} planner achieves superior performance, successfully computing paths for 11--12 agents in Office and Rings environments and 4--6 agents in Random Forest, Waves, and Maze environments.

 Maintaining the \gls{LOS} communication in long, narrow passages or obstacle-rich environments is challenging, as a leader pursuing its goal (e.g., entering a room or navigating around obstacles) may inadvertently break communication with followers.